-2.52 The PRA recognises firms may be planning to undertake certain risk transformation transactions in order to obtain a portfolio of eligible assets.
-In particular, firms may be considering entering into securitisation transactions or putting in place hedging arrangements, specifically to secure compliance with the Regulation 42 conditions.
-Firms that intend to engage in such restructuring, pairing or grouping of assets should discuss their plans with their supervisor at the earliest opportunity and should also be considering contingency options in case it is not possible to transform the asset cash flows in a way that meets the eligibility criteria.
+2.52 The PRA recognises firms may undertake certain risk transformation transactions in order to obtain a portfolio of MA-eligible assets.
+In particular, firms may be entering into securitisation transactions or putting in place hedging arrangements, specifically to secure compliance with the Regulation 42 conditions.
+Firms that engage in such restructuring, pairing or grouping of assets should discuss their plans with their supervisor at the earliest opportunity and should also be considering contingency options in case it is not possible to transform the asset cash flows in a way that meets the eligibility criteria.

-2.53 The PRA reminds firms that, as well as needing to meet the requirements of Regulation 42, firms are expected to assess carefully, and be able to demonstrate, their compliance with the Directive's requirements for risk management and with the PPP.
+2.53 The PRA reminds firms that, as well as needing to meet the eligibility conditions of Regulation 42, firms are expected to assess carefully, and be able to demonstrate, their compliance with the Directive's requirements for risk management and with the PPP.
 In particular, firms are expected to be able to identify, measure, and manage risks within their asset portfolios, to invest in the best interest of all policyholders and beneficiaries, including managing potential conflicts of interest, and only to use derivative instruments where they genuinely contribute to a reduction in risk or facilitate efficient portfolio management.

 2.54 The PRA expects firms to consider carefully the prudence of any transactions or arrangements they enter into for the purposes of the MA, including their behaviour under stress, and whether the associated risks are well understood and appropriately managed.
-Securitisation transactions, for example, can vary in their features, and firms should refer to initiatives of international bodies and evolving standards to understand the features that underpin high-quality securitisations.
-Firms also should have considered any new risks generated by risk transformation arrangements, such as counterparty exposure, and how to account for these.
+Securitisation transactions, for example, can vary in their features, and firms should refer to initiatives of international bodies and evolving standards including in legislation to understand the features that underpin high-quality securitisations.
+Firms should also have considered any new risks generated by risk transformation arrangements, such as counterparty exposure, and how to account for these.
 In all considerations about asset eligibility, one of the key questions the PRA expects firms to consider is whether they are exposed to the risk of changing spreads on the underlying asset, contrary to the fundamental rationale for the MA (Recital 31 of the Omnibus Solvency II Directive).

-2.55 Restructuring of assets through a subsidiary company set up for this purpose, wholly owned within the insurance group may be acceptable, provided that proposals comply with applicable requirements.
+2.55 Restructuring of assets through a subsidiary company set up for this purpose and wholly owned within the insurance group may be acceptable, provided that proposals comply with applicable eligibility conditions.
 It is important, however, that the restructure is appropriately recognised within the firm and the group, including any changes in the risk profile of entities affected by the asset transformation.
-Given the additional complexity and consequential risks which restructuring gives rise to, the PRA's expectation is that these arrangements will only be used exceptionally.
+Given the additional complexity and consequential risks which restructuring gives rise to, the PRA's expectation is that these arrangements will only be used in cases where firms have not been able to identify a viable alternative approach, for example pairing/grouping or partial recognition of cashflows.